Granular Generalized Variable Precision Rough Sets and Rational Approximations: Rationality and Semantic Domains

 Even when \emph{rough sets are formalized as well-formed formulas} in a fixed language they do not refer to the same domain of discourse.
 For example, \cite{bk3,bc2,am3,dueo2011} refer to semantics of classical rough sets from different perspectives with that of \cite{am3} being a higher order semantics of the ability of objects to approximate -- this is not expressible in the others.

 For semantic domains in the context of fuzzy sets, the reader is referred to \cite{oep05}.
-In p46, the author essentially points out that possible solutions of the following problem (of subjective probability arguably) depend on the semantic domain used: \begin{quote} A box constrains ten balls of various sizes of which several are large and a few are small.
-What is the probability that a ball drawn at random is neither large nor small? \end{quote} Implicit in the problen is that subjective perceptions determine the being of objects.
+In p46, the author essentially points out that possible solutions of the following problem (of subjective probability arguably) depend on the semantic domain used: \begin{quote} A box contains ten balls of various sizes.
+Several of these are large and a few are small.
+What is the probability that a ball drawn at random is neither large nor small? \end{quote} Implicit in the problem is that subjective perceptions determine the being of objects.
 From a rough perspective, information about attributes of the objects would be necessary.

 From the above scenario, it can be expected that possible concepts of rationality of approximations are additional impositions on the the domain of discourse.
 Current practices in rough sets do not explicitly require approximations to be rational in most cases; however, many conditions on possible decisions can be imposed.
 This lack of universality across domains further makes it natural to explore concepts of rationality at the object level.
 Apparently, the most convenient way is to define reasonable concepts through ideas of \emph{being a substantial part of} that are related to rough approximations and rationality.